-Incredibly-moist quick bread with a sweet, dark cinnamon swirl inside.
-Oh, there’s chocolate chips too!
+Incredibly moist chocolate chip quick bread with a sweet dark cinnamon swirl inside.

 Swirled with cinnamon sugar, topped with more, and dotted with teeny tiny chocolate chips.
 It’s almost like cake – soft, tender, and moist.
 I mean common, look at that deep, dark ripple of cinnamon!

 There are two things that quick bread shouldn’t be: bland and dry.
 This bread is neither.
 If you can wait, this melt-in-your-mouth bread is even more flavorful and moist on day 2.
-It takes A LOT of willpower, so umm… you definitely don’t have to wait.
-But similar to how banana bread and carrot cake’s flavor intensifies overnight, this bread is just the same.
+(Like banana bread!)Print

 Moist and tender cinnamon-swirl quick bread sprinkled with chocolate chips.